Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Set server's admin and mod roles for Red.
+Set server's admin and mod roles for Blue.

 .. _core-command-set-roles-addadminrole: